nehcgnak/CrackingMachineLearningInterview/README.md

         Underfitting
             1) Increase complexity of model
             2) Increasing training time
-            3) decrease learning rate
+            3) Decrease learning rate
         Overfitting:
-            1) Cross Validation
+            1) Cross validation
-            2) Early Stops
+            2) Early stops
-            3) increased learning rates(hops)
+            3) Increased learning rates(hops)
             4) Ensembling
-            5) Bring in More data
+            5) Bring in more data
-            6) Remove Features
+            6) Remove features
-#### Mention some techniques which are to avoid Overfitting?
+#### Mention some techniques which are to avoid overfitting?
-        1) Cross Validation
+        1) Cross validation
         2) Early Stops
-        3) increased learning rates(hops)
+        3) Increased learning rates(hops)
         4) Ensembling
-        5) Bring in More data
+        5) Bring in more data
-        6) Remove Features
+        6) Remove features
 #### What is a neuron?
         A "neuron" in an artificial neural network is a mathematical approximation of a biological neuron.
         It takes a vector of inputs, performs a transformation on them, and outputs a single scalar value.
         It can be thought of as a filter.
 Typically we use nonlinear filters in neural networks.

 #### What are hidden layers and Input layer?
 ![](https://www.i2tutorials.com/wp-content/uploads/2019/05/Hidden-layrs-1-i2tutorials.jpg)

-        1) Input Layer: Initial input for your neural network
+        1) Input Layer: initial input for your neural network
         2) Hidden layers: a hidden layer is located between the input and output of the algorithm, in which the function applies weights to the inputs and directs them through an activation function as the output.
         In short, the hidden layers perform nonlinear transformations of the inputs entered into the network.
         Hidden layers vary depending on the function of the neural network, and similarly, the layers may vary depending on their associated weights.

-#### What are output Layers?
+#### What are output layers?
         Output layer in ANN determines the final layer which is responsible for the final outcome, the outcome totally depends on the usecase provided and the function which is being used to scale the values.
 By default, Linear, Sigmoid and Relu are most common choices.